WaterHyacinthInNANHU/PixivDownloader/README.md

 # PixivDownloader
-This is a scrap project to search and download artworks from pixiv.net
+This is a scrap project to search and download artworks from pixiv.net.

+Proxy settings are available.

 ## Install

 - [Set up python3](https://www.python.org/downloads/).